o-ran-sc/nonrtric-plt-ranpm/pm-file-converter/docs/overview.rst

 Output PM Measurement
 *********************

-The Json format of the PM mesaurememt follows the same structure as the input XML format (defined by 3GPP).
+The Json format of the PM measurement follows the same structure as the input XML format (defined by 3GPP).

 Here follows an example: